-Have you ever been to a seminar and wondering if there wasn’t a better use of your time?
+Have you ever been to a seminar and wondered whether there was a better use of your time?

-The topic was on the employer rights and obligations under the fair work act.
+The topic was employer rights and obligations under the Fair Work Act.

-Given that, in the opening minutes the presented announced that Australia’s Fair Work Act is over 680 pages and one, if not the most complex in the world.
+In the opening minutes, the presenter announced that Australia’s Fair Work Act is over 680 pages and one of, if not the most, complex in the world.

 Then something was said that resonated with me and was obviously the reason for me being there.

-That was that all employers must to do one thing or risk a $10,800 fine per employee.
+That was that all employers must do certain things or risk a $10,800 fine per employee.
+Including:

-- Show procedural fairness through employment practices that are fair, reasonable & just.
+- Employers should show procedural fairness through employment practices that are fair, reasonable & just.

-- Employers have a vicarious liability to educate and train employees around entitlements
+- Employers have a vicarious liability to educate and train employees about entitlements

 - Employees have up to 6 years to lodge adverse action claims against employers.
 These claims are uncapped.